Tobias-Pe/DemoLocationbasedServices/README.md

 Have fun coding! 😉

+PS: If you get stuck, just make a diff to main or the next Part to see the solution!

 ## Getting started - Get a Google Maps Api Key:
 You need an api key for google maps to use the app.